 - Out-of-the-box key MongoDB metrics and performance monitoring.

-- Auto-discovery capabilties and pre-built dashboards allow you to start monitoring MongoDB in seconds without the need to preconfigure the whole monitoring solution and without in-depth knowledge about MongoDB.
+- Auto-discovery capabilities and pre-built dashboards allow you to start monitoring MongoDB in seconds without the need to pre-configure the whole monitoring solution and without in-depth knowledge about MongoDB.

 - Lack of full-featured profilers.